 Preferred provider organization (PPO) plans

-The preferred provider organization (PPO) plan is the most common insurance coverage plan offered by employers.
-According to the Kaiser Family Foundation (KFF)1, 49% of surveyed individuals with an employer-sponsored plan have a PPO.
+The preferred provider organization (PPO) plan is the most common health insurance coverage that employers offer.
+According to the KFF1, 49% of surveyed individuals with an employer-sponsored plan have a PPO.

 With a PPO plan, employees are encouraged to use a network of preferred doctors and hospitals to care for their medical needs at a negotiated or discounted rate.
-Employees generally aren't required to select a primary care provider (PCP) and have the choice to see any doctors within their network.
+Employees generally aren't required to select a primary care provider (PCP) and have the freedom of choice to see any network doctor.

-Employees have an annual deductible they must meet before the health insurance company begins covering their medical bills.
-They may also have a copayment for particular services or a co-insurance where they're responsible for a percentage of the total charges.
-Services outside of the network typically result in higher out-of-pocket costs.
+Employees have a yearly deductible they must meet before the health insurance company begins covering their medical bills.
+They may also have a copayment for particular health services or a co-insurance where they're responsible for a percentage of the total charges.
+Services outside of the network typically result in higher out-of-pocket medical costs.

 A PPO plan is best for your organization if your employees: